Medically reviewed by Drugs.com. Last updated on Mar 20, 2022.

 - For prevention of nausea and vomiting caused by chemotherapy:

-- Adults—180 milligrams (mg) taken 1 to 2 hours before starting cancer treatment.
+- Adults—180 milligrams (mg) (2 tablets) taken 2 hours before starting cancer treatment.
 Do not take rolapitant more than one time every 14 days.

 - Children—Use and dose must be determined by your doctor.